Greece - Formalities

 As Greece is a member of the European Union, formalities for EU vessels and nationals should be simple, although this does not always appear to be the case.

-Port Police (PP, more correctly called "Hellenic Coast Guard") will want to see the yacht registration certificate, the Greek language certificate of third party insurance (see documents below), and they will ask for a crew list with passport numbers and birth dates.
+Port Police (PP, more correctly called "Hellenic Coast Guard") will want to see the yacht registration certificate, the Greek language certificate of third party insurance (see documents below with revised limits), and they will ask for a crew list with passport numbers and birth dates.
 Very rarely, other certificates (competence or radio) may be asked for (again see documents below).
 If you have a DEKPA from a previous visit, they will record your entry into the country.

 The "Special Tax" suggested in 2010 for larger boats (motor over 10m, or sail over 15m) has now been abandoned in favour of a tax payable by all boats over 7m afloat in Greek waters, irrespective of how short a time they actually spend there.

-This new tax was due to be implemented from 1st January 2014, however this has been delayed until the system is up and running properly (likely April 2014).
+This new tax was due to be implemented from 1st January 2014, however this has been delayed until the system is up and running properly.
 The Cruising Association are in direct contact with the Ministry of Maritime Affairs and the Aegean who are responsible for implementing this tax.
 The CA have been seeking a number of concessions and the latest situation can be seen at their website cruising.org.uk/news/greektax.
 Currently (June 2014) The Ministry of Maritime have still not decided when they are going to start enforcing the new cruising tax.